rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 ### Reveal mechanic

-Because metadata fields of a primary resource of NFT is always takes precedence over metadata on NFT's root this can be used as a reveal mechanic.
+Because metadata fields of a primary asset of NFT is always takes precedence over metadata on NFT's root this can be used as a reveal mechanic.

 Example: